Italian Pepper Biscuits

 Storing: Properly stored, they should last up to one month.
 Place into bowl or container with a tight lid.
 Keep in a cool dry area.

 Bagel, rings or wreath shapes: Pinch off a 2-tablespoon size piece of dough.
 Roll the dough between lightly floured hands.
 Roll into a cigar shape that is approximately 6-8 inches long.
 Twist the dough using both hands in the opposite direction, being both ends together forming a ring.
 Pinch the ends together to close.
 Lay on a parchment line baking sheet.
-Brust with egg wash, bake at 375°F for 40 minuts.
+Brush with egg wash, bake at 375°F for 40 minutes.

-CWT is not a certified dietician or nutritionist.
-Any nutritional information shared on this site is an estimate counted through measurements and package nutritional information used in each recipe.
-If calorie, macro counting and other nutritional values are important to you, I recommend running the ingredients through your choice of nutritional calculator you prefer.
-Calories can vary depending on national brands used per recipe.
+This website is the project of an unpaid hobby, fully maintained and supported by CWT.
+There are NO paid affiliations, professional photographers, nutritionists or paid product reviews associated.
+CWT is not a certified artist, dietician or nutritionist.
+Any nutritional information shared on this site is an estimate counted through measurements and package nutritional information used in each recipe at that given time.
+If calorie, macro counting and other nutritional values are important to you and your health, CWT recommends running the ingredients through your choice of nutritional calculator you prefer.
+Calories can and will vary depending on national brands used per recipe.
+Anything created by using CWT's recipes, or tutorials is fully the readers responsibility.
+CWT is not responsible or will be held liable for the outcome of the readers completed project or recipe(s).